jake-vaughn/jake-vaughn.github.io/_posts/2023-03-29-2023_Moonbeam_Node_Server_Setup_Guide.md

 ```bash
 sudo tar -I 'zstd -vd -T0 -D /mnt/volume1/moonbeam-polkadot-sst.dict' -xvf moonbeam-polkadot-backup.tar.zst -C /mnt/volume1/moonbeam-data/polkadot/chains/polkadot/db --strip-components=7
 ```

+> Note: Do not disconect from the server while unziping the backup or it will stop.

 This should take some time so wait until it is finished.